Hell00W0rld/security/README.md

 ## Find practical examples

-If you read about a vulnerability that you want to know more about I can really recommend searching for in on HackerOne via google.
+If you read about a vulnerability that you want to know more about I can really recommend searching for it on HackerOne via google.
 It is a good way to find real life examples of vulnerabilities.

 Here is an example of such a search: